HarshaMysur/runBook/README.md

 I have automated the deployment of all the servers by wriring Dockerfile for each of the servers in its respective folders.
 Then I have scripted the docker-compose.yml to have these servers up and running in specific ports.

+I have used SSHKey to deploy the project into github.

 Folder-Structure:

 --Dock